paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/FAQ.md

 In testimony to the Senate Community Affairs Legislation Committee on 9 October 2025, TGA senior officials stated:

 - Implementation was conducted as "day-to-day processes"
-- Monitoring was "never systematically tracked" against Plan objectives
+- Monitoring was never systematically tracked against Plan objectives
 - A "vast volume" of documents exists but cannot demonstrate the Plan was delivered as designed
 - They are "very happy to receive FOI requests" whilst simultaneously defending refusal to release implementation documentation
 - Producing organised documentation would be difficult because activities were not tracked by Plan objectives